Vingt-Cinq

-Vingt-Cinq (Twenty-five in French) is the capital of the Agaléga Islands, two islands in the Indian Ocean, governed by Mauritius.
+Vingt-Cinq, French for Twenty-Five, is the capital of the Agaléga Islands, two islands in the Indian Ocean, governed by Mauritius.

+Location

 It is located on the North Island, near a small airfield.
 In the town, there is a primary school (Jacques Le Chartier Government School) and a hospital.
 The name, Vingt-Cinq, is believed to refer to the number of lashes that slaves on the island received as punishment.

-Vingt-Cinq is located north of Mauritius, and has a population of 200 (2012).
-The people of the island are mostly of French descent; the descendants of the first slaves from mainland Africa and Madagascar to Mauritius also live on the island.
+Vingt-Cinq is located north of Mauritius, and had a population of 200 in 2012.
+The people of the island are mostly the descendants of the first slaves from mainland Africa and Madagascar to Mauritius.